per2jensen/dar-backup/README.md

 You might switch file systems over time, or backup on one type of file system and restore on another.
 In this case a restore problem can occur if the file system restored to does not support file attributes used on the file system that was backed up.

-'dar' can work around this using the "--fsa-scope" option (<a id="http://dar.linux.free.fr/doc/man/dar.html#COMMANDS%20AND%20OPTIONS">dar manual page</a>)
+'dar' can work around this using the "--fsa-scope" option ([dar manual page](http://dar.linux.free.fr/doc/man/dar.html#COMMANDS%20AND%20OPTIONS))

-The test case <a id="test/test-fsa-none.sh">test-fsa-none</a> verifies this.
+The test case [test-fsa-none.sh](https://github.com/per2jensen/dar-backup/blob/main/test/test-fsa-none.sh) verifies this.
 It does the following:
 - creates a btrfs file system
 - touches a file
 - set a file attribute not supported on the file system being restore to (zfs in my setup)